NBISweden/workshop-reproducible-research/pages/quarto/quarto-4-document-options.md

 What happened first is that your figures should have disappeared when you deleted to resources directory.
-Embedding resources and rendering again should not re-create this directory, so now you'll just have a standalone HTML file that is more portable than before.
+Embedding resources and rendering again should not re-create this directory, so now you'll just have a stand-alone HTML file that is more portable than before.

 > **Quick recap** <br>